 I think this post could be linked to Tiny Expats blogging event called Show your World.

 One of the most famous artists working there was the Italian Manzoni.
 Some of his works are to be seen on the other side of the Else Ahlefelt & Carl-Henning Pedersen museum in another new museum called HEART ( Herning Art).
 The architect Steven Holl is very famous, and that building is created like a white shirt spread out on the grass.

 Photo by Iwan Baun

-His dream was not coming to pass but then the director in the shirt factory in Herning said:
+His dream was not coming to pass, but then the director of the shirt factory in Herning said: